JulsIII/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
-    Semantic HTML has meaning to it's content and is more inline with accessiblilty standards.
+    Semantic HTML defines it's content and nonsemantic defines nothing about it's content.
+Semantic is more inline with accessiblilty standards.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
-    Display:inline will prvent a page break and block will not.
-Blocks have more white space.
+    Display:inline will prevent a page break and tolerate other elements next to them.
+Blocks have more white space and will not tolerate elements next to them.

 3. What are the 4 areas of the box model?
     Margin, Border, Padding, & Content.